-The Third Revolution: Xi Jinping and the New Chinese State by "In The Third Revolution, eminent China scholar Elizabeth Economy provides an incisive look at the world's most populous country.
+The Third Revolution: Xi Jinping and the New Chinese State by Elizabeth C. Economy"In The Third Revolution, eminent China scholar Elizabeth Economy provides an incisive look at the world's most populous country.
 Inheriting a China burdened with slowing economic growth, rampant corruption, choking pollution, and a failing social welfare system, President Xi has reversed course, rejecting the liberalizing reforms of his predecessors.
 At home, the Chinese leadership has reasserted the role of the state into society and enhanced Party and state control.
 Beyond its borders, Beijing has recast itself as a great power and has maneuvered itself to be an arbiter--not just a player--on the world stage.
 Through an exploration of Xi Jinping's efforts to address top policy priorities--fighting corruption, controlling the internet, reforming state-owned enterprises, improving the country's innovation capacity, reducing the country's air pollution, and elevating its presence on the global stage--Economy identifies the tensions, shortcomings, and successes of Xi's first five years in office.
 Xi's ambition, she argues, provides new opportunities for the United States and the rest of the world to encourage greater Chinese contribution to global public goods but also necessitates a more proactive and coordinated effort to counter the rapidly expanding influence of an illiberal power within a liberal world order.
 This is essential reading for anyone interested in both China under Xi and how America and the world should deal with this vast nation in the coming years"

 Term originating in ancient Greece to designate a government where the people share in directing the activities of the state, as distinct from governments controlled by a single class, select group, or autocrat.

 Economic system based on private ownership of the means of production, in which personal profit can be acquired through investment of capital and employment of labor.